Regular irreducible represntations of classical groups over finite quotient rings

-The situation is quite simple when $r$ is even, and almost all of this paper is devoted to study the case of $r=2l-1$ being odd.
-In this case Clifford theory requires us to construct an irreducible representation of $G_{\beta}(O_r)\cdot K_{l-1}(O_r)$ where $K_{l-1}(O_r)$ is the kernel of the canonical surjection $G(O_r)\to G(O_{l-1})$.
+The situation is quite simple and well known when $r$ is even, and almost all of this paper is devoted to study the case of $r=2l-1$ being odd.
+In this case Clifford theory requires us to construct an irreducible representation of $G_{\beta}(O_r)\cdot K_{l-1}(O_r)$.
 To construct an irreducible representation of $K_{l-1}(O_r)$, we will use Schr\"odinger representation of the Heisenberg group associated with a symplectic space over finite field which is associated with $\beta$ (Proposition \ref{prop:another-expression-of-pi-beta-psi}).
 Then we will use Weil representation to extend the irreducible representation of $K_{l-1}(O_r)$ to a projective representation of $G_{\beta}(O_r)\cdot K_{l-1}(O_r)$.
-Note that Weil representation over a finite field is a ``genuine'' linear representation but certain ``twist'' during the construction of the irreducible representation of $K_{l-1}(O_r)$ causes a Schur multiplier of $G_{\beta}(\Bbb F)$.
-See subsection \ref{subsec:action-of-g-o-f-beta} for the details.
-The definition and a fundamental property of the Schur multiplier will be discussed in section \ref{sec:schur-multiplier}.
+Finally we will prove that the Schur multiplier associated with the projective representation is trivial (Proposition \ref{prop:vanishing-of-c-beta-rho}) to get the required irreducible linear representation of $G_{\beta}(O_r)\cdot K_{l-1}(O_r)$.